 Local experts will also be on hand to discuss and demonstrate how to get started on local history research and representatives from many Historic Pittsburgh partner institutions will be available to answer your questions.

-Keynote speaker: Erin McKiernan, researcher in experimental and computational neuroscience and Open Access advocate; panel of University of Pittsburgh faculty members
+Keynote speaker: Erin McKiernan, postdoctoral fellow in psychology at Wilfrid Laurier University and Open Access advocate; panel of University of Pittsburgh faculty members

 Wednesday, October 22